I was a playlist on repeat.

 I had no idea just how hard that road was going to be.
 That even seven years on, I would still struggle to differentiate between true threats and echoes of the past.
 I have had to become an expert on my own healing, learning my triggers and becoming a master at disarming them.

 Become a specialist in you.
 Explore your trouble spots and experiment with ways to strengthen them until you find what works.
 Be attentive to you.
 Be proactive.
-Be determined.
+And most of all, be determined.

 This is a defining moment in your life.
 You decide what it defines.